Lebowski89/blog/content/posts/main.md

 title: Welcome to my Blog
 ---

-This blog is dedicated to Ansible, and I will use this to discuss my set-up, and hopefully provide some useful tips and information from my experiences using Ansible to set-up and deploy my Docker containers and Swarm services.
+This blog is dedicated to Ansible, and I will use this to discuss my set-up and provide some useful tips and information from my experiences using it to set-up and deploy Docker containers and Swarm services.

+**The Why?**

-My motivation behind this blog is that since I started using Ansible, I have grown to love it and am quite addicted to it, but it can be quite daunting for newcomers, and it is one thing to automate a task and another to do it efficiently and effectively.
-It can be easy to fall into a rabbit hole of troubleshooting, frustration, and even... dispair.
-So with that said, see the menus above for my topics on Ansible.
+  - Since I started using Ansible, I have grown to love it and am quite addicted to it, but it can be quite daunting for newcomers
+  - It is one thing to automate a task and another to do it efficiently and effectively
+  - It can be easy to fall into a rabbit hole of troubleshooting, frustration, and even... dispair.

+So with that said, see the Ansible topics in the menus above.
 It will grow over time when I have time.

 **Disclaimers:**